wp-plugins/wp-quicklatex/readme.txt

 Just wrap LaTeX code with [tex][/tex] or [latex][/latex] or [math][/math] tags.
 WP QuickLaTeX will convert it to high-quality image and embed into post with proper positioning so that formula and surrounding text will blend together well.
+WP QuickLaTeX is based on free web service [QuickLaTeX.com](http://quicklatex.com/) and doesn't require LaTeX to be installed on user's server or hosting account.

 == Installation ==

-WP QuickLaTeX is based on free web service [QuickLaTeX.com](http://quicklatex.com/) and doesn’t require LaTeX to be installed on user’s server or hosting account.
+WP QuickLaTeX is based on free web service [QuickLaTeX.com](http://quicklatex.com/) and doesn't require LaTeX to be installed on user's server or hosting account.
 Just install the plugin and you are good to go.

 1. Download WP-QuickLaTeX plug-in.
 2. Unzip the plugin file and upload its content to wp-content/plugins folder of your blog.
-3. Activate WP-QuickLaTeX through the ‘Plugins’ menu in Wordpress.
+3. Activate WP-QuickLaTeX through the 'Plugins' menu in Wordpress.

 == Frequently Asked Questions ==